 The steam is condensed, and the fresh water is transported further in pipes, with pumps powered by wind

 or solar energy.
-The fresh water cannot be used as drinking water without first being mineralized.
+The fresh water cannot be used as drinking water without first being

 Vacuum cooking systems have a simpler operating cycle than reverse osmosis systems when solar energy